gvwilson/sensibleadventures/nardica/nardica.md

 and perhaps some advice,
 if that's for sale as well as soy sauce and onions?"
-His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Merican she had ever actually met hadn't done much more than shout and swear at Mr. Mishra before stomping off with his broken propellor unmended.
+His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Mericans she had ever met in person hadn't done much more than swear at Mr. Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propellor.

 "The advice is free,"
 Little Mrs. Sandhu simpered,,